Old-Earth Creation - Objections

 All writing needs to be interpreted to understand the writer’s intent, and so too does scripture.
 However, for the English reader, scripture has the double challenge of being presented as a translation from another language, which language is also an ancient dialect.
 Depending on the style of translation, there is more or less bias stemming from the beliefs and preconceptions of the translator or translation team.
 Once one understands the OEC arguments for understanding Genesis 1 & 2, it is clear that what it “plainly” says is not quite as “plain” as the YEC advocate would like us to believe, and that the OEC position rests on solid scriptural foundation – arguably a more solid one that YEC.

 In fact, this is so important that the proper interpretation (esp. of scripture) is a discipline in its own right, known as Hermeneutics – it’s concerned with understanding scripture in the light of the totality of the evidence available, including the requirement that the interpretation of a passage be consistent with its immediate context, the context of the book in which it is found, the historical context in which it was written, and with the message of the Bible as a whole.

 Not only is the old earth position consistent with a sound historical and literal understanding of Genesis, it is also consistent with the revelation God has given us in creation.

-The Creation is Supposed to Clearly Show the Hand of God back to top
+The Creation is Supposed to Clearly Show the Hand of God

 Dr Niles Eldredge, well-known evolutionist, said: “Darwin … taught us that we can understand life’s history in purely naturalistic terms, without recourse to the supernatural or divine.”
 Is it not philosophically inconsistent to marry God (theism) with evolution (naturalism)?
 If God “created” using evolution which makes Him unnecessary, how can God’s “eternal power and divine nature” be “clearly seen” in creation, as Romans 1:20 says?